Medically reviewed by Drugs.com. Last updated on Aug 1, 2023.

-Zuplenz (ondansetron) blocks the actions of chemicals in the body that can trigger nausea and vomiting.
+Zuplenz blocks the actions of chemicals in the body that can trigger nausea and vomiting.

 Zuplenz may be used for purposes not listed in this medication guide.

-The serious side effects of Zuplenz include blurred vision or temporary vision loss (lasting from only a few minutes to several hours), slow heart rate, trouble breathing, anxiety, agitation, shivering, feeling like you might pass out, and urinating less than usual or not at all.
+Serious side effects of Zuplenz include blurred vision or temporary vision loss (lasting from only a few minutes to several hours), slow heart rate, trouble breathing, anxiety, agitation, shivering, feeling like you might pass out, and urinating less than usual or not at all.
 Stop taking Zuplenz and call your doctor at once if you have any of these side effects.
-Zuplenz may impair your thinking or reactions.
+Ondansetron may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert.

-Take Zuplenz exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Use Zuplenz exactly as prescribed by your doctor.
+Follow all directions on your prescription label.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Zuplenz can be taken with or without food.